5 High Yielding Herbs for Your Medicinal Garden

 Harvesting Lemon Balm

 Harvest the leaves and flowers after the plant is about six inches tall.
-They are best used fresh because lemon balm’s essential oils are very sensitive to heat and light.
+I prefer to use them fresh because lemon balm’s flavor decreases once dried.
 Dried lemon balm can last a few months in an airtight container kept out of the sun.

 Harvest the flowering tops before they go to seed to help prevent lemon balm from spreading.

 If you want to harvest seeds from lemon balm, let the flower stalks dry out on the plant.
 Carefully collect the seeds and store in a cool dry place.
-Some seeds will likely drop to the ground, giving you more lemon balm plants next year!
+Some seeds will likely drop to the ground, giving you more lemon balm plants next year, so beware!

 References